Limited time only

 Understanding both liquidity and solvency gives you a complete picture of your business's financial health.
 Regularly tracking these metrics helps you make smarter decisions, from managing daily cash flow to planning for long-term growth.

 With clear insights into your finances, you can run your business with more confidence.
 Xero makes it easy to track these ratios in real time, so you can focus on what's next.
-Get one month free of Xero.
+Get one month free.

 FAQs on liquidity and solvency

-Here are some common questions small businesses may have about liquidity and solvency.
+Here are answers to common questions about liquidity and solvency.

 Can a business be liquid but not solvent?